CircularEcoBIM/CircularityTool4Revit/README.md

 <img src="https://user-images.githubusercontent.com/22922395/188701190-16f88e14-49bd-4e72-b35f-f1a52ef30b30.png" alt="drawing" width="300"/>

 # Disclaimer
-The authors of this code reserve the right to track usage statistics, such as IP and city of the user for research purposes.
-Another data collected is the list of unique material names in user project, for the purpose of improving the material matching algorithm in the future.
-Please have that in mind and do not use if you do not want to share your IP, location or project contains confidential material names.
-Administrators for this service reserve the right to moderate all information used, shared, or stored with this service at any time.
+CircularEcoBIM and authors of this code reserve the right to track usage statistics from this product, including non-personal usage information, such as: program version, IP address with allocated city and country, and a list of material names in the project, for the purpose of research and improving the tool in the future, for example by providing better material name mapping.
+This information is not used to identify or contact you, and we do not access the project data other than listed in this section.
+The tool requires user accepptance of the data sharing before each use of the calculation module.
+You can always request access and removal of your data as long as you can specify concerned IP addresses, by sending email to the person listed below.

-The material embodied in this software is provided to you "as-is" and without warranty of any kind, express, implied or otherwise, including without limitation, any warranty of fitness for a particular purpose.
+The code of this software is provided to you "as-is" and without warranty of any kind, express, implied or otherwise, including without limitation, any warranty of fitness for a particular purpose.
+The license information is provided in the GitHub source repository.

 # Contact
 In case of questions, please contact Artur Tomczak - artomczak@gmail.com